deshaw/pjrmi/TECHNICAL.md

   1. The [AsType](java/src/main/java/com/deshaw/pjrmi/AsType.java) utility class
      provides a bunch of identity methods which will naturally convert to the desired type.
-The latter two solutions require a method call however, and so a round-trip call into the Java side from the Python side, and will therefore be slower than using numpy's types to provide the type information.
+The latter two solutions require a method call.
+A round-trip call into the Java side from the Python side will therefore be slower than using numpy's types to provide the type information.